Nothing comes from nothing

 SAGE monitor station

-One of the SAGE access stations with the
+One of the SAGE access stations with the original

-control panel (top) above a touchscreen LCD
+(legacy) control panel (top) above a touchscreen LCD

 showing floorplan, CCTVs, and other daily info.